 The current version of the Management REST API is

 The Azure Cognitive Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
 As such, Active Directory is a prerequisite to service administration of Azure Cognitive Search.
 All administrative requests from client code must be authenticated using Azure Active Directory before the request reaches the Resource Manager.

 Note that if your application code handles service administration operations as well as data operations on search indexes or documents, you'll be using two authentication approaches for each of the Azure Cognitive Search service APIs:

 Service and key administration, due to the dependency on Resource Manager, relies on Active Directory for authentication.

-Data requests against the Azure Search service endpoint, such as Create Index (Azure Search Service REST API) or Search Documents (Azure Search Service REST API), use an
+Data requests against the Azure Cognitive Search service endpoint, such as Create Index (Azure Cognitive Search REST API) or Search Documents (Azure Cognitive Search REST API), use an

 api-keyin the request header.
-See Azure Search Service REST for information about authenticating a data request.
+See Azure Cognitive Search REST APIs for information about authenticating a data request.

 Authentication documentation for Resource Manager can be found at Use Resource Manager authentication API to access subscriptions.

 Access control for Azure Resource Manager uses the built-in Owner, Contributor, and Reader roles.
 By default, all service administrators are members of the Owner role.
 For details, see Role-based access control in the Azure portal.